 When you embark on a weight loss journey, you’re likely to make significant dietary and exercise changes like decreased calorie intake and increased exercise, which may affect your urination.

-I assured them that it is a normal occurrence and explained why.
 Read on if you would also like to find out why you are peeing more when you burn fat.

 Does Fat Burning Make You Pee More?

 During my patients' weight loss journey, I noticed an uptick in their trips to the restroom.
 As our body breaks down fat cells for energy, it releases water as a byproduct, which we then eliminate through urination or sweating .

 Boosting fat metabolism involves reducing food intake, creating a calorie deficit that makes the body use fat stores for energy .